Confidentiality and Disclosure Guidelines for SIMA Proceedings

 - to use the information exclusively for duties performed in respect of the proceeding;

 - not to divulge the information except to personnel of the Trade and Anti-dumping Programs Directorate;

 - to protect the information in a specified manner;

 - to destroy the information on completion of the proceeding, or if they no longer represent the party, and notify the CBSA of the destruction of the information; and

 - to report any violations or suspected violations of a Disclosure Undertaking to the CBSA.

-Procedure for Requesting Permission to Share Company-Specific Information
+Requesting Permission to Share Company-Specific Information

-Counsel must destroy all documents and materials containing information disclosed under the conditions of the disclosure undertaking, including notes, charts and memoranda based on such information and notify the CBSA that such documents and materials have been destroyed within 30 days of the completion of the subject proceedings or within 30 days of the end of their participation in the proceedings, whichever is earlier.
+Counsel must destroy all exhibits and materials containing information disclosed under the conditions of the Disclosure Undertaking, including notes, charts and memoranda based on such information at the completion of a SIMA proceeding.
+Counsel must provide a written statement to the CBSA within 45 days of the completion of a SIMA proceeding certifying to these matters.
+Please refer to the Certificate of Destruction template available in the Counsel Toolkit.

 Every person who commits one of the above offences is guilty of an indictable offence and liable to a fine of not more than $1,000,000; or an offence punishable on summary conviction and liable to a fine of not more than $100,000.